-Course Prefix Course No. Course Title

-MATH 5990 Graduate Thesis, or
+Course Prefix Course No. Course Title MATH MATH MATH STAT 5980 5990 5xxx 5xxx Graduate Project, or Graduate Thesis, or Graduate MATH Course, or Graduate STAT Course

-MATH 5980 Graduate Project, or

-MATH 5XXX Graduate MATH Course, or

-STAT 5XXX Graduate STAT Course

-- 1. Plan of Study.
+- Plan of Study.
 Each student must file a plan of study with his/her graduate program advisor and the Jackson College of Graduate Studies by the end of the first semester of graduate work.
 The plan must be signed and dated by the student and the graduate program advisor before it can be considered official. - 2.
 Academic Standards.
-Meet the following course work standards: - (a) overall GPA of 3.00 or higher. - (b) no more than 6 hours of $^{\cdot }C^{\circ }$. - (c) no more than six advisor-approved hours from traditional correspondence courses. - Achieve minimum score of "pass" on competency exams.
-NOTE: Request for re-examination will not be granted more than one time. - 4.
-Thesis (optional).
-If applicable, complete an acceptable thesis and successfully defend it in public, two paper copies of the thesis and one electronic copy to the library through Proquest and the thesis' title page, original signature page, and abstract page to the JCGS. - 5.
+Meet the following course work standards: - (a) overall GPA of 3.00 or higher. - (b) no more than 6 hours of "C". - (c) no more than six advisor-approved hours from traditional correspondence courses. - 3.
+Competency Examination.
+Achieve minimum score of "pass" on competency exams.

+NOTE: Request for re-examination will not be granted more than one time.

+- 4. Thesis (optional).
+If applicable, complete an acceptable thesis and successfully defend it in public, two paper copies of the thesis and one electronic copy to the library through Proquest and the thesis' title page, original signature page, summary and abstract page to the JCGS. - 5.
 Final Requirements.
 Apply for graduation through the JCGS by advertised deadline.